On this page, you will find our office guidelines regarding Covid-19 as well as info on how to schedule your child for a Covid vaccine.

 - Check temperature daily and monitor symptoms closely.
 Call us if symptoms are worsening.

-- Everyone in the family is then considered "EXPOSED TO COVID POSITIVE" and must start their quarantine for 14 days from the last day they had full contact with a positive family member, (meaning more than 15 minutes within 6 feet distance).
+- Everyone in the family is then considered "EXPOSED TO COVID POSITIVE" and must start their quarantine as detailed below from the last day they had full contact with a positive family member, (meaning more than 15 minutes within 6 feet distance).
 See below.

-If you were exposed to someone that has tested COVID POSITIVE (with no protection-mask/eyewear) = HIGH RISK
+If you were exposed to someone that has tested COVID POSITIVE (with no protection-mask/eyewear) And you have NOT been vaccinated= HIGH RISK

 - Closely monitor for symptoms, and check daily temps.

 - You should be tested if you develop *symptoms or fever.

 - If you want a test with no symptoms, it is best to wait for 10 days after exposure to limit a false negative.

 - A NEGATIVE TEST DOES NOT SHORTEN YOUR QUARANTINE.
 You must still follow quarantine guidelines.

 EXPOSURE TO POSITIVE CASE IF YOU ARE ALREADY VACCINATED If you’ve been around someone who has COVID-19 and you have been fully vaccinated, you should get tested 3-5 days after your exposure, even if you don’t have symptoms.
 You should also wear a mask indoors in public for 14 days following exposure or until your test result is negative.
 You should isolate for 10 days if your test result is positive.

 *SYMPTOMS OF COVID-19 INFECTION: fever, cough, shortness of breath, fatigue, muscle/body aches, headache, sore throat, new loss of sense of smell or taste, congestion, runny nose, nausea, vomiting, or diarrhea.